Update-in-progress for 2025

 Summer is the best time to be in LA.
 There are so many things to do in Los Angeles with kids including festivals, shows, concerts and free events that you could do something different every day.
-We want to help you have the best summer ever so we’ve compiled a list with 100 Days of Things to do with Kids in LA this Summer starting on Friday, May 26th, 2023.
+We want to help you have the best summer ever so we’ve compiled a list with 100 Days of Things to do with Kids in LA this Summer starting on Friday, May 23rd, 2025.

-From Memorial Day to Labor Day weekend, you’ll find something for the whole family on this amazing list updated every year!
+From Memorial Day weekend to Labor Day weekend, you’ll find something for the whole family on this amazing list updated every year!
 Plus be sure to check out our Guide to all the Summer Fun in Los Angeles.
 It’s also updated every year!

 Jump to the Month you’re looking for!